Non-linear extension of the dynamical linear response of spins; extended Heisenberg model: Extended Heisenberg model

-\subsection{physical effects in the extended Heisenberg model}
+\subsection{Physical effects in the extended Heisenberg model}

-Our extended Heisenberg model is the natural extension of the usual Heisenberg model.
+Our extended Heisenberg model is the natural extension of the conventional Heisenberg model.
 We determine $J_{\bfR m\bfR' m'}(\omega)$ of \req{eq:exhei} from the dynamical linear responses given by $K^{+-}$ and $W$.
 By construction, the linearization of \req{eq:exhei} around the ground state of $\langle S_{\bfR m}\rangle$ exactly reproduces the dynamical linear responses.
-This is essentially the same as was in the case of usual Heisenberg model where we determine the exchange coupling $J_{\bfR \bfR'}$ by the Lichtenstein formula.
+This is essentially the same as in the case of conventional Heisenberg model where we determine the exchange coupling $J_{\bfR \bfR'}$ using the Lichtenstein formula.

-Let us examine physical effects of the extended Heisenberg model based on our results of spin susceptibility spectrum ${\rm Im}[{\rm Tr}(R^{+-}(\omega))]$ via \req{eq:ladder2}.
+Let us examine the physical effects of the extended Heisenberg model on the basis of our results of spin susceptibility spectrum ${\rm Im}[{\rm Tr}(R^{+-}(\omega))]$ via \req{eq:ladder2}.
 In Fig.\ref{fig:FeLDA}, we show our high-resolution calculation of ${\rm Im}[{\rm Tr}(R^{+-}(\omega)]$ for bcc Fe in LDA.
-For the calculation, we have improved a method shown in Ref.\onlinecite{okumura_spin-wave_2019}; we have one-hundred division along $\Gamma$ to H in Fig.\ref{fig:FeLDA}, while we use $40 \times 40\times40$ divisions in the 1st Brillouin Zone for the sum of $\bfk$ in Eq.(12) of Ref.\onlinecite{okumura_spin-wave_2019}. $W$ is a little corrected by a scaling factor $\eta$ so as to satisfy the Goldstone theorem \cite{kotani08sw}.
-Although there are many such calculations available as shown in the introduction, we can clearly see physical effects without confusion just thanks to the high resolution of Fig.\ref{fig:FeLDA}.
+For the calculation, we have improved a method shown in Ref.\onlinecite{okumura_spin-wave_2019}; we have 100 divisions along $\Gamma$ to H in Fig.\ref{fig:FeLDA}, whereas we use $40 \times 40\times40$ divisions in the 1st Brillouin zone for the sum of $\bfk$ in Eq.(12) of Ref.\onlinecite{okumura_spin-wave_2019}.
+We use the tetrahedron method \cite{rath75} to accumulate the imaginary part of the Stoner excitations.
+The tetrahedron method assumes the linear interpolation of excitation energies within the microcell of the divisions.
+We use sufficiently dense logarithmic bins for energy for the accumulation.
+The real part of the Stoner excitation is calculated by the Hilbert transformation. $W$ is corrected a little by a scaling factor $\eta$ so as to satisfy the Goldstone theorem \cite{kotani08sw}.
+Although there are many such calculations available as shown in the introduction, we can clearly see physical effects without confusion, owing to the high resolution of Fig.\ref{fig:FeLDA}.